Guide to Capital Markets Tribunal Proceedings

 What are witness lists and summaries?

-Witness lists and summaries may also be required in other types of proceedings and a Panel will set the order and schedule for their delivery.
+Witness lists and summaries may also be required in other types of proceedings and a panel will set the order and schedule for their delivery.

 Do I need to call a witness?
 How do I call a witness?

 A witness is someone who can provide evidence about an issue or fact that is relevant to a proceeding.
-For example, a witness may tell the Panel what they saw or heard, or they may explain a document.
+For example, a witness may tell the panel what they saw or heard, or they may explain a document.
 When a party questions a witness that the party called, this is referred to as “examination-in-chief” or “direct examination”.
 Other parties will have an opportunity to question the witness (also called “cross-examination”) following the examination-in-chief.
-The Panel may ask questions of the witness at any time.
+The panel may ask questions of the witness at any time.

 A witness can appear voluntarily at the request of the party, or the party can ask the Tribunal to issue a summons that requires a witness to attend at a hearing and give evidence, as discussed below.